scipy-conference/scipy_proceedings/papers/henry_schreiner/main.md

 ### Integration with external packages

-Scikit-build-core has several mechanisms to allow packages on PyPI to provide CMake configuration and tools.
-There are three mechanisms provided:
+Scikit-build-core has three mechanisms to allow packages on PyPI to provide CMake configuration and tools:

-First, the site-packages directory is added to the CMake search path by scikit-build-core.
+* The site-packages directory is added to the CMake search path by scikit-build-core.
 Due to the way CMake config file discovery works, this allows a package to provide a `<PkgName>Config.cmake` file in any GNU-like standard location in the package (like `pybind11/share/cmake/pybind11/pybind11Config.cmake`, for example).

-The second way is with an entry point `cmake.prefix`, which adds prefix dirs, useful for adding module files that don't have to match the installed package name or are in arbitrary locations.
+* An entry point `cmake.prefix`, which adds prefix dirs, useful for adding module files that don't have to match the installed package name or are in arbitrary locations.

-And the final way is with the `cmake.module` entry point, which can be used to add any CMake helper files.
+* An entry point `cmake.module`, which can be used to add any CMake helper files.

 ### Dual editable modes with automatic recompile